-Only one-tenth of .01% of all abortions occur in the third trimester.
-The procedures are performed to preserve the life or health of the mother or when the fetus has a severe deformity or fatal disease.
+Only one-tenth of .01% of all abortions occur in the third trimester.17 The procedures are performed to preserve the life or health of the mother or when the fetus has a severe deformity or fatal disease.
 The D & X (dilation and extraction) abortion is medically valuable because it takes place in a shorter time period and facilitates an autopsy to gauge the extent and cause of fetal anomalies.
-The Christian Coalition's position stands in stark contrast to the vast majority of Americans (86 percent) who say a pregnant woman should be legally able to obtain an abortion "if the woman's own health is seriously endangered by the pregnancy."
-In addition, well over three-fourths (79 percent) of Americans say a pregnant woman should be legally able to obtain an abortion "if there is a strong chance of serious defect in the baby."

-The "Contract" also urges passage of the Istook/Exon amendment which would give states discretion to refuse to fund Medicaid abortions even in cases of rape or incest.
+18 The Christian Coalition's position stands in stark contrast to the vast majority of Americans (86 percent) who say a pregnant woman should be legally able to obtain an abortion "if the woman's own health is seriously endangered by the pregnancy."
+19 In addition, well over three-fourths (79 percent) of Americans say a pregnant woman should be legally able to obtain an abortion "if there is a strong chance of serious defect in the baby."
+20 fund Medicaid abortions even in cases of rape or incest.
 This amendment would override the existing laws in more than forty states.
 21 Again, the Christian Coalition does not speak for all citizens, as the clear majority (80 percent) of Americans say a pregnant woman should be legally able to obtain an abortion "if she becomes pregnant as a result of rape."
 22 Further, the Christian Coalition's punitive proposal is not cost-effective: "If Medicaid coverage of abortions were restored nationwide, the federal and state governments together would spend approximately \$127 million annually to provide abortion services but would save about \$612 million in prenatal care and other medical and social welfare expenditures, such as AFDC and food stamps, over the following two years."
 23